rafaelromao/romak/README.md

 ## Romak 24

 This is the default Romak layout, designed for the uncommon format 1333+2, in which there are no center columns and only one key per pinky.
-A secondary alpha layer is necessary to place the missing alphas.
+A secondary alpha layer is necessary to place missing alphas and puntuation.
 Common accented letters, in Portuguese, are also available in this secondary alpha layer, along with some combos for common n-grams like `ão`, `õe`, `ção` and `ções`.

 Alpha 1 layer:

 ```
      B  M  G          L  O  U
   D  N  S  T          R  A  E  I
-     F  C  P          H  ,  .
+     F  C  P          H  K  X
            Rp Sp   A2 SF
 ```
 ```